Odhynn/Naerk/content/Factions/Palaurim.md

 ## the Grand Alliance

 Under the [[Emperor Ralos III]]'s rule [[Imtaria]] reached a prosperity never seen before and he was confident to form under his initiative a treaty to expand his power even more.
-He invited many neighboring countries to conclude a treaty of free movement of goods.
+He invited many neighboring countries to conclude a treaty of free movement of goods on 10 Flowergrow 3950.
 Of these, four responded to the call, seeing it in their best interest to cease hostilities and develop trade.
 Thus Palaurim was defined and signed by all:

 [[Green Hills]]
 [[Oromil]]